 Dual enrollment program allow eligible high school students to enroll in college classes concurrently with high school classes.
-Students successfully completing dual enrollment classes receive both high school and college credit.
+Students successfully completing college courses while in the Dual Enrollment Program will receive both high school and college credit.

-Colleges in the Alabama Community College System are authorized to establish dual enrollment/dual credit courses with local boards or education in the colleges' service area.
+Colleges in the Alabama Community College System are authorized to establish dual enrollment/dual credit courses with local boards of education in the colleges' service area.
 Dual enrollment courses offered by postsecondary institutions shall be of collegiate quality and rigor.
 Students applying for dual enrollment must take the college placement tests (ACCUPLACER) unless exempt because of ACT or SAT scores.
-Students may enroll in academic or career technical credit courses for dual credit.
+Students may enroll in academic and/or career technical credit courses for dual credit.